 This post will help you get started.
-We’ll introduce the fundamentals of email design, HTML newsletter coding, and email delivery. 📥
+Learn about the fundamentals of email design, HTML newsletter coding, and email delivery. 📥

-What is an HTML newsletter or campaign?
+What Is an HTML Newsletter?

-In the world of email marketing, there are two types of email.
-Plain-text emails and HTML emails. 📧
+In the world of email marketing, there are two types of email: plain-text emails and HTML emails. 📧

 The biggest advantage of creating HTML emails over plain text is newsletter design.

 You get to control exactly how the email will appear in inboxes.
 It’s equivalent to sending a website or a glossy advertising brochure directly to an inbox.
-You can mix and match colors, fonts and images in a way that captures your brand image.
+You can mix and match colors, fonts, and images in a way that captures your brand image.

 - Design your email.
 Decide how it should look in your subscribers’ inboxes.